 (2) Unusual Bulk or Weight.
-Unless directed to do so by a party or by the supreme court clerk, the clerk of district court must not forward to the court documents of unusual bulk or weight, or physical exhibits other than documents.
+Unless directed to do so by a party or by the clerk of the supreme court, the clerk of district court must not forward to the court documents of unusual bulk or weight, or physical exhibits other than documents.
 If the exhibits are unusually bulky or heavy, a party must arrange with the clerks in advance for their transportation and receipt.

 The duty to forward the record to the supreme court is imposed upon the clerk of district court.
 However, the appellant's counsel has the primary responsibility for assuring timely forwarding of the record.

 Rule 11 separates the responsibilities of the clerk of district court and the person preparing the transcript.
-The clerk of district court has the duty of forwarding the record, excluding the transcript, to the supreme court clerk.
+The clerk of district court has the duty of forwarding the record, excluding the transcript, to the clerk of the supreme court.
 The person preparing the transcript is responsible for filing the transcript under Rule 10(c) .

-Under subdivision (a) the record is forwarded to the supreme court 25-30 days after the notice of appeal is filed, unless the court requests it at another time or a party or the person preparing the transcript wishes to retain the record as provided in subdivision (c).
+Under subdivision (a) the record is forwarded to the supreme court 25-30 days after the notice of appeal is filed.
+In an expedited appeal, the record is promptly forwarded to the supreme court.

 It should be noted that for purposes of these rules, the transcript continues to be a part of the record, but is handled differently than the remainder of the record.